 Canada is one of the world’s largest producers of oil and natural gas, and leads the world in environmental protection and social standards.

-So as the world continues to need oil and gas for decades to come, where will you get yours from?
+So as Europe continues to need oil and gas for decades to come, where will you get yours from?

 Look to Canada.